arifulmrislam/minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution)

-<div style="text-align: justify">For predictive maintenance, I used WISE-2410 transmits sensor data to WISE-6610 (via LoRaWAN) or 3rd party LoRaWAN gateway (via LoRaWAN).
+<div style="text-align: justify">For predictive maintenance, I used WISE-2410 to transmit sensor data to WISE-6610 (via LoRaWAN) or a 3rd party LoRaWAN gateway (via LoRaWAN).
 WISE-6610 provides Ethernet connectivity and supports Modbus TCP, RESTful Web API for integration.
 The WISE-6610 allows for VPN tunnel creation with various protocols that ensure safe communication.
 It also provides a network server that can encrypt and convert LoRaWAN data in the device, and its redundancy-enhanced functions are specifically designed to prevent connection loss.
 It has an inbuilt application server.
-Using this application server, I build a dashboard in node-red to visualization the WISE-2410 values.  </div>
+Using this application server, I build a dashboard in node-red to visualization the WISE-2410 values.</div>
 <br>
 <center><img src="images/System Architecture.png"></center>